zanesterling/understanding-software-dynamics/ch6-network/exercises.md

 Transmission of 1MB req is ~10ms.
 Transmission of 100B resp is ~1us.

+In reality req took 13ms, with ~8ms on the wire.
+Resp took 240us, with ~1us on the wire.
+A surprise, but consistent with the ping results.

 ## Exercise 6.3
 *How long, in milliseconds, did you estimate for the read requests and their response message transmissions?
 How long do they actually take?
 Briefly comment